joe-winter/joe-winter/README.md

 ## 🚀 Projects
 ### [MakersUIGame](https://github.com/shammy642/MakersUIGame)
 A multiplayer number guessing game where users can create and share game links for others to join.
-Developed with Node.js, React, and Socket.IO, the game includes features like round timers, lobby management, and real-time updates.
+Developed with Node.js, React, and Socket.IO, the game includes features like round timers, lobbys, and real-time updates.
 Deployed using render and a CI/CD pipeline with github actions.

 ### [Acebook](https://github.com/Alexia-May/acebook-watermelon-club)
 A Facebook clone made with Express, Node, React and MongoDB, utilising JWT tokens for authentication.